bookloversolmaz/C-sharp-fundamental/bites/12_data_structures_2_bite.md

 ## Exercise 3

 This one is quite challenging, so don't be disheartened if you get stuck and have to check the example solution!
-(But do take a moment to digest the video before moving on.)
+(But do take a moment to digest the video, if you watch it, before moving on.)

 Define a class called `RockPaperScissors` which has: